What Is Moonbirds Oddities? Everything You Need to Know

 A day after the Oddities account tweeted, "in the nest, the oddities will appear," Moonbirds announced the official OpenSea link for the project.

-There are 10,000 Moonbird pellets, and the collection is expected to reveal in July 2022.
+There are 10,000 Moonbird pellets, and the collection is expected to reveal July 20.